 BookXcess RexKL has a maze-like architectural space where any bookworm or art lover can own a quiet spot while appreciating the unique floor-to-ceiling wooden shelves.
 The building also houses several food outlets, cafes, and specialty shops.

 Address: Second Floor, at RexKL, Jalan Sultan, City Centre, 50000 Kuala Lumpur, Wilayah Persekutuan Kuala Lumpur, Malaysia

 Go to Pavilion Shopping Mall

-This modern structure, which looks a lot like a Greek Temple, has more than 450 stores inside.
-That many stores mean visitors will have a hard time choosing what to do first between dining or shopping, local and international.
+This modern structure, which looks much like a Greek Temple, has more than 450 stores inside.
+That many stores mean visitors will have difficulty choosing what to do first between dining or shopping, local and international.

 This mall is popular with the locals, so travelers can be sure that they’re in for a good time when they go there.

 Go on Thrilling Rides at Berjaya Times Square Theme Park

 The theme park is located inside the Berjaya Times Square Hotel.
 It’s the biggest indoor theme park where adults can go to the Galaxy Station while kids can visit the Fantasy Garden.

 The four thrill rides of the theme park were exclusively designed for them.
 13 years old and below are not allowed.
 Some of the highlights of the theme park are its 30m Spinning Orbit and Space Attack.
 They also have a Haunted Chamber.